yessGlory17/nft-marketplace/CONTRIBUTING.md

 #### Once ready with your contribution

-Go to your forked repository on Github, enter the `pull requests` tab and click on the `New pull request` button and give your pull request a descriptive title.
+Go to your forked repository on GitHub, enter the `pull requests` tab and click on the `New pull request` button and give your pull request a descriptive title.
 ![Pull request](./assets/pull.png)